dodgymike/hackrf-wiki/What-are-you-working-on?.md

 * Special Linker + Startup to Copy Code from SPIFI to SRAM at Boot and execute code in SRAM
    * Modify Linker Script with section for .text Start section.
    * Modify startup to copy .text to SRAM.
+   * Done see blinky_SPIFI_SRAM: Wait Feedback, maybe add more than 128KB SRAM, but will need some configuration because other segment are not accessible by default.
 * Driver SSP, SPI and USART (libopencm3).

 # willcode4: